robjustice/Apple3/Titan2/Readme.md

 ```
 The Titan III+II card is basically a 128k saturn language card with an Apple II game port on it.
 The whole thing is enabled by setting the A3 to 1MHz and then performing an access to the Card slot rom (I/O select).
 The card then stays enabled while the speed is kept at 1Mhz.
 Once you switch back to 2MHz, the card deselects.

-I did some fishing around on the III+II disk, and found is has a lda CX00 for each slot, so this allows the disk to work with the card in any slot.
+I did some fishing around on the III+II disk, and found it has a lda CX00 for each slot to enable the card, so this allows the disk to work with the card in any slot.
 ```
          lda     $c100
          lda     $c200